 We’ve put together a few top tips of the most important quick car checks you can do before you set off on the road.

 Before any drive, ensure you know the car and the important controls.
 Say you’re getting into a car that you’re unfamiliar with.
 Get familiar with it before you even set off, for example; learn where your indicators are.
 Functions are situated in different places on most cars, depending on the make and model, so it’s important for you to be comfortable with the car before you even set out onto the road.

 Check your fluids

 Some modern cars now advise you via a message system to the dashboard that there’s been a change in your tyre inflation PSI, but some cars may not.
-It’s always worth checking the PSI, especially as part of your vehicle checks before a long drive.
+It’s always worth checking the PSI, especially as part of your car checks before a long drive.
 You’ll also need to check the tyre’s wear.
 UK law requires car tyres to have a tread depth of at least 1.6mm in a continuous band to the centre of the tyre.
 It’s not uncommon for manufacturers to mould tread bars at roughly 1.6mm to their tyres so it’s easier for you to check this.
-Also, check for obvious bulges or any foreign objects that might have been caught in the rubber.
+Also, car checks should look for obvious bulges or any foreign objects that might have been caught in the rubber.

 If you’re looking to hire a car, take a look at the vehicles we have available!